nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 <img src="/images/video/bestFit4.png" alt="Vonage video API default layout 4" style="width: 20%;">
 <img src="/images/video/bestFit5.png" alt="Vonage video API default layout 5" style="width: 20%;">

 Layout classes on these streams will have no effect on the layout.
-Each position in the list will be translated to a position in the grid.This layout supports up to 16 OpenTok streams (in a grid).
+Each position in the list will be translated to a position in the grid.

+This layout supports up to 16 OpenTok streams (in a grid).

 Streams are included in the layout based on [stream prioritization rules](#stream-prioritization-rules).